Materials-Consortia/OPTIMADE/optimade.rst

 Access to the API is primarily provided under **versioned base URLs**.
 An implementation MUST provide the form where a URL path segment :query-url:`/vMAJOR` is appended to the base URL, where :val:`MAJOR` is one of the major version numbers of the API that the implementation supports.
 This URL MUST serve the *latest* minor/patch version supported by the implementation.
+For example, the lastest minor and patch version of major version 1 of the API is served under :query-url:`/v1`.

 An implementation MAY also provide versioned base URLs on the forms :query-url:`/vMAJOR.MINOR` and :query-url:`/vMAJOR.MINOR.PATCH`.
 Here, :val:`MINOR` is the minor version number and :val:`PATCH` is the patch version number of the API.